foo-dogsquared/freebies-hunt-api/src/list.md

 ## Programming Style Guides and Standards
 ### Want a quick list of programming standard and style guides?
 Well, I got that just for you. | standards | #54426b
 - [Awesome Style Guide (by *kciter*)](https://github.com/kciter/awesome-style-guide) | An [awesome](https://github.com/sindresorhus/awesome) list of style guides of different programming languages and tools.
+- [Choose A License](https://choosealicense.com/) | A site created by the team behind [GitHub](https://github.com/) that tackles about the topic of choosing licenses for your open source projects.
+- [Code of Covenant](https://www.contributor-covenant.org/) | This is where the code of conduct often based from.
 - [Keep A Changelog](https://keepachangelog.com/en/1.0.0/) | Contains specification notes for keeping a changelog file and its conventions of writing one.
-- [Code of Covenant](https://www.contributor-covenant.org/) | This is where the code of conduct often based from.
 - [Semantic Versioning](https://semver.org/) | Contains the specification on how to number your software versions.

 ## Miscellaneous